Texas A&M uses balanced attack to thump Marshall 92-68

 UP NEXT

-Marshall also breaks for Christmas before playing at Virginia on New Year’s Eve, in its last nonconference game before opening Conference USA play on Jan.
+Marshall also takes off a few days for Christmas before playing at Virginia on New Year’s Eve, in its last nonconference game before opening Conference USA play on Jan.
 3 at Old Dominion.

 A&M breaks for a few days for Christmas prior to playing host to Texas Southern on Dec.
 29, in its final nonconference contest before beginning SEC play on Jan.
 5 at home against Arkansas.